jmineroff/ParaValve/README.md

 * Results are logged and queried to prevent duplicate model evaluations

 ## Dependencies
-It uses [Rhino/Grasshopper](https://www.rhino3d.com/6/new/grasshopper) to generate the geometry.
+[Rhino/Grasshopper](https://www.rhino3d.com/6/new/grasshopper) is used to generate the geometry.

 This program also uses solvers from the [Matlab Optimization Toolbox](https://www.mathworks.com/products/optimization.html).